DwitiThaker/stock_price_prediction/README.md

 # Stock Price Prediction using Linear Regression and LSTM

-This project by [Dwiti Thaker] demonstrates a comparative analysis of two modeling techniques—**Linear Regression** and **Long Short-Term Memory (LSTM)**—for forecasting stock prices based on historical trends and technical indicators.
+This project by This project by [Dwiti Thaker](https://github.com/DwitiThaker/stock_price_prediction/blob/main/Stock_price_prediction.ipynb) demonstrates a comparative analysis... demonstrates a comparative analysis of two modeling techniques—**Linear Regression** and **Long Short-Term Memory (LSTM)**—for forecasting stock prices based on historical trends and technical indicators.

 ## Project Overview